8 things you should always have in your car this winter

 4. Windshield washer fluid cleans off the mess

 Before the bad weather starts to hit, double-check to make sure your windshield fluid levels are full.
 You don't want to get stuck without fluid after your windshield is covered in salty, icy muck—not to mention refilling the tank while it's sleeting outside is less than ideal.
-Finding de-icer for your car in a pinch can also be difficult, as most convenience stores tend to jack up the prices in the middle of a storm.
+That's why keeping a bottle on hand is crucial.

-We recommend investing in some concentrated fluid, because one bottle of concentrate can make up to 55 gallons.
-That means you'll always have some on hand, without having to sacrifice 55 gallons worth of storage space.
+Make sure to find a formula that de-ices so the fluid can melt away ice.

 5. A portable shovel saves you when you have to dig deep